IBM-Cloud/techxchange-labs/docs/agentic-1813/04-deploying-sample-agentic-ai-application.md

 3. **Review the resources** that will be destroyed and confirm by typing `yes` when prompted
 4. **Wait for the destruction process** to complete

-> ⚠️ **Important:** Make sure you're in the correct directory containing your Terraform configuration files before running `terraform destroy`.
-This command will permanently remove all infrastructure resources managed by that Terraform state.

 > 📝 **Note:** This cleanup only removes the resources you deployed locally for testing.
 Later in the lab, when you deploy via the catalog using IBM Cloud Projects, you'll learn how to clean up those resources as well.